Illustrations of Carrots in Ancient

 Materia Medica Manuscripts and Early Printed Books.

-(most images have a larger version, please check the hyperlinks)
+(most images have a larger version, please check the hyperlinks) Read some of

 Colours in illustrations obviously degrade over time depending on such factors as type and availability of materials used and storage methods.
 If then you also factor in personal artistic interpretation, the colours we currently see in manuscripts and hand coloured books may well have changed over time and cannot be regarded as definitive.